Subject Leader for RE: Mrs Jukes

 We also regularly celebrate Mass together as a community – on certain feast days, at the beginning or end of the term, and on Sundays throughout the year at Our Lady Help of Christians Parish Church in Folkestone.
-In addition, our parish priest is a frequent visitor to the school.
-Fr Stephen also celebrates class Mass every Thursday with one of the Key Stage 2 classes.

 Note: All parents have a legal right to withdraw their child from the daily assembly or from religious education.
 Any parent wishing to withdraw a child from either assembly or religious education should contact the head-teacher.
 Pupils who are withdrawn from assembly or religious education are provided with appropriate alternative activities.